How to check your service

 Service availability is a larger problem and has a more direct impact on funding.
 When a resident contests what services are available, the information is sent to the ISP for confirmation.
 If the county uploads the challenge, we have the ability to track it.
 For that reason, we are going to ask you to follow a different process.

-Service availability: If the service listed is not available at your location, we can contest it if:
+Service availability: If the service listed is not available at your location, we can contest it if any of the following has occured since June 30, 2022:

 - Provider failed to schedule install within 10 days of request for service.